Old Farm House

 we absolutely loved the Old farm House, it was our first holiday as a couple, leaving our grown up children at home and it perfect for peace and relaxation.
 You really feel so chilled and happy when there.
 Mehmet was charming and so helpful, he arranged the car hire, someone to take us to and from the airport, an amazing boat trip and a recommendation of the local turkish bath, a complete must on the first day of the holiday. we will return to The Old farm house, it was delightful

 Sights and attractions

 Outside this farm house in Gocek, TurkeyThis farm house is in a village and in a quiet area near the mountains.
-It has a pool, a balcony, a garden and a swimming pool.
+It has a pool, a balcony and a garden.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.

 Prices and availability

 - 1 April - 30 June 2018: the minimum stay is 7 nights.

 - 1 July - 31 August 2018: the minimum stay is 5 nights.